ToruNiina/Boost.toml/README.md

 ### getting `toml::array`

 You can get a `toml::array` as your favorite array type.
+The elements will also be converted to the specified type.

 ```cpp
 toml::value v{1, 2, 3, 4, 5};